Zaimwa9/Meow-API/README.md

 ### Configure your MongoDB credentials
 1) Add a ~/config/config.json and ~/config/index.js to store your connection credentials;
-2) Require the config.json in app
+2) Require the config.json in app.js

 ### Deploy live